haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-branch.md

 4. To view the build log, select the Success or Failure link per deployment record on the account.

 ## Pull code from a private Git repository {#private}
-Your {{site.data.var.ece}} project can include code located in a private Git repository.
-For example, a you may have code for a custom module or theme in a private repo.
+Your {{site.data.var.ece}} project can include code located in a private Git repository. 例如， a you may have code for a custom module or theme in a private repo.
 To do so, you must add your project's public SSH key to your private Git repository and update your project's `composer.json`.

 To add a deployment key to your private GitHub repository, you must be the administrator of that repository.
 GitHub allows you to use a deploy key for one repository only.